evertoncolling/tclab_jupyter/README.md

 Just download the control_demo.py to your system and create a Jupyter Notebook file (.ipynb) on the same folder.

-Then import the module and create and object as shown below.
+Then import the module and create an object as shown below.
 ```python
 import control_demo as cd
 demo = cd.GUI()